joelcrampton/agents/README.md

 # Agents

 Agents are large language models (LLMs) that use tools in a loop to accomplish tasks.
-- LLMs are trained with data up to a certain date
+- LLMs are trained with data up to a certain date.
-- If we ask questions about current events beyond that date the LLM is unable to response effectively
+- If we ask questions about current events beyond that date the LLM is unable to response effectively.
-- We can define tools that can be used to provide additional information/guidance when training data is insufficient
+- We can define tools that can be used to provide additional information/guidance when training data is insufficient.

 We can do this using the [`ToolLoopAgent`](https://ai-sdk.dev/docs/agents/building-agents).